PMI: Committed to the decline of cigarettesUpdated 03 Oct 2023

 Cigarette shipment volume has fallen from 915 billion units in 2011 to 622 billion units in 2022, with an annual decline every year for the past 10 years.

-They clearly refute disinformation spread by some anti-tobacco organizations that our cigarette shipment volume is rising.
+This clearly refutes disinformation spread by some anti-tobacco organizations that our cigarette shipment volume is rising.

 Investing in a world without cigarettes